census-instrumentation/opencensus-website/content/quickstart/python/tracing.md

 <a name="instrument-tracing"></a>
 ##### Instrumentation

-We will be tracing the execution as it starts in `repl`, goes to `readLine`, and finally travels through `processLine`.
+We will be tracing the execution as it starts in `readEvaluateProcessLine`, goes to `readLine`, and finally travels through `processLine`.

 To accomplish this, we must do two things: